 To learn more about professor Stan Lynch, read his 2022 obituary from The Gainesville Sun here: https://www.gainesville.com/obituaries/pgai0127952

 Greer's Farm was also the site of the two-day Dusserah Festival on May 29-30, 1971.
-Musical acts in the lineup included Mudcrutch, Lynyrd Skynyrd, Moby Grape, The Amboy Dukes (with Ted Nugent), Iron Butterfly, Dion and Tom Paxton.
+Musical acts in the scheduled lineup of the intended 36-hour concert included Mudcrutch, Lynyrd Skynyrd, Moby Grape, the Amboy Dukes (with Ted Nugent), Iron Butterfly, Dion, and Tom Paxton, New England Rock Ensemble, and Game.
 On the second day of the festival, a half-dozen local and state law enforcement officers, overseen by Levy County Sheriff Pat Hartley, raided the concert grounds and arrested eight attendees for drug use.
 In doing so, clubs and tear gas were used by the officers.
 This was at a time when possession of a single marijuana joint could result in a one-year jail sentence.

 601 S Main St, Gainesville, FL 32601